lesunb/MutRoSe-Artifacts/Experiments/iHTNs/README.md

 # RoboMax-iHTN-examples

 A repository with the files for the iHTN generation examples for the MutRoSe framework.
-In the following sections we show the iHTN drawings for the two simulated examples: (i) Lab Samples Logistics and (ii) Food Logistics
+In the following sections we show the iHTN drawings for the two simulated examples: (i) Lab Samples Logistics and (ii) Food Logistics.
+The code to transform the generated iHTNs into simulation setups can be found in [this repository](https://github.com/gabrielsr/mission_control-demo/tree/main/mutrose)

 ## Lab Samples Logistics